syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 # Tooltips in Stepper

-Improve user interaction and offer extra information with tooltips in the Stepper component.
+Improve user interaction and offer extra information with tooltips in the Stepper control.
 You can customize tooltips using the following properties:

 ## Show tooltip